Last Revised: March 05, 2025

 2. IND Number

-3. Clinical Protocol
+4. Clinical Protocol

-4. Investigator’s Brochure(s)
+5. Investigator’s Brochure(s)

-5. Penn-specific Informed Consent Document(s)
+6. Penn-specific Informed Consent Document(s)

-6. Pharmacy Manual
+7. Pharmacy Manual

-7. Other Study Communications from Sponsor (as available)
+9. Other Study Communications from Sponsor (as available)

 All HGT Protocol Registration Amendments

 Clinical protocol amendments (also submitted to IRB) and new versions of ICFs must be submitted to the IBC as a formal amendment in PIERS for review by the IBC.
 After review and approval of an HGT protocol registration amendment, the status of the registration will change to “Approved”.
 As a courtesy, an approval letter will be sent to the PI.
-Study activities under the revised documents may continue without confirmation of formal IBC approval.
+Study activities under the revised documents may continue pending confirmation of formal IBC approval.

 All Informed Consent (ICF) updates without modification to Clinical Protocol